 Frederick Law Olmsted planned the design of the Arnold Arboretum around existing stands of trees and the natural topography of the site.
-The "hanging hill of hemlocks" was one prominent feature of the future Arboretum that Olmsted admired.
+The "hanging hill of hemlocks" was a prominent feature that Olmsted admired.
 He selected this "ancient grove" as one of the three exceptional vistas that would be lost if the Arboretum were not incorporated into Boston's park system.
-Although most of the groups of trees are arranged according to the Bentham and Hooker classification system, Olmsted wisely chose to disregard the dictates of taxonomy when siting many of the shrubs.

-He enhanced the beauty of the hemlock grove and created one of the Arboretum's most stunning landscapes when he removed rhododendrons and kalmias, members of the heath family, Ericaceae, from their position in the botanical sequence and placed them along the foot of Hemlock Hill.
+Although most of the groups of trees at the Arboretum are arranged according to the Bentham and Hooker classification system, Olmsted wisely chose to disregard the dictates of taxonomy when siting many of the shrubs.
+He enhanced the beauty of the hemlock grove and created one of the Arboretum's most stunning landscapes when he moved rhododendrons and kalmias, members of the heath family, Ericaceae, from their position in the botanical sequence and placed them along the foot of Hemlock Hill.
+Hemlock Hill is the largest Arboretum woodland and occupies 22 acres.
+It is home to a number of birds, amphibians, and ferns that prefer the shady understory of dense woodland.
+It is one the Arboretum's handful of minimally managed, natural areas.

-Hemlock arrived in the northeastern United States about 2,000 years after white pine and 2,000 years before American beech, even though today it frequently grows alongside both these species, and we often think of them as members of the same plant communities.
-Dr. Charles S. Sargent, long the head of the Arnold Arboretum for 55 years summed it up in a few words in his monumental "Silva of North America" - "No other conifer surpasses the hemlocks in grace and beauty."
+Dr. Charles S. Sargent, Director of the Arnold Arboretum for 55 years summed it up in a few words in his monumental Silva of North America -"No other conifer surpasses the hemlocks in grace and beauty."